napat-pl2564/question-5-server-side/README.md

 | /calculator/save | POST | A: number, B: number, operator: string, result: string | Upload json file with lastest state of Calculator application to Google Drive |

 * operator string should be in ["plus", "minus", "multiply", "divide", "power"]

+## Google Drive APIs

+Drive APIs must be use by Oauth2 to access APIs

+When I use Oauth2 for the first time, I need to login for get the code of authorization and use it to get access token and refresh token.

+I have attached token.json in this repository for Re-authentication with refresh token.

+But if it can't connect use it to access APIs, I have attached config.js for username and password for GCP account of this project.